Breakpoints are source code markers that let you suspend program execution at a specific point and examine its behavior.

 Press Ctrl+Shift+F8 or selectfrom the main menu.

-dependencies on other breakpoints
+Dependencies on other breakpoints

-Select to pause the program execution when a breakpoint is hit.
+Select the checkbox to pause the program execution when a breakpoint is hit.
 Suspending an application is useful if you need to obtain logging information or calculate an expression at a certain point without interrupting the program.
 If you need to create a master breakpoint that will trigger dependent breakpoints when hit, choose not to suspend the program at that breakpoint.

 Choose the suspend policy: